HarshalUgale007/astro/README.md

 JavaScript Integration: Adding interactivity and dynamic elements to enhance user engagement.

-Content Expansion: Incorporating more detailed information and interactive features related to space exploration.
+Content Expansion: Incorporating more detailed information and interactive features related to space exploration..

 Accessibility: Ensuring the webpage is accessible to all users, including those with disabilities.